-4. Discussion
+5. Discussion

 Adequate allowance for non-stationarity is essential for realistic environmental extreme value inference.
 Ignoring the effects of covariates leads to unrealistic inference in general.
-The applied statistics and environmental literature provides various competing approaches to modelling non-stationarity.
-Adoption of non- or semi-parametric functional forms for generalised Pareto shape and scale in peaks over threshold modelling is far preferable in general in real world applications, than the assumption of a less flexible parameterisation.
-We find that B-spline and Gaussian Process parameterisations estimated by Bayesian inference (using mMALA) perform well in terms of quality and computational efficiency, and generally outperform alternatives in this work.
+The applied statistics and environmental literature provides various competing possible approaches to modelling non-stationarity.
+To these authors, adoption of non- or semi-parametric functional forms for generalised Pareto shape and scale in peaks over threshold modelling is far preferable in general in real world applications, than the assumption of a less flexible parameterisation.
+We find that B-spline and Gaussian Process parameterisations estimated by maximum penalised likelihood (using back-fitting) or Bayesian inference (using mMALA) perform equally well in terms of quality and computational efficiency, and generally outperform alternatives in this work.

-The Gaussian Process parameterisation is computationally unwieldy for larger problems, unless covariate gridding on the covariate domain is performed.
+The Gaussian Process parameterisation is computationally unwieldy for larger problems, unless covariate "gridding" onto the covariate domain is performed.
 The Fourier parameterisation, utilising bases with global support (compared to Spline and Gaussian Process basis functions whose support is local on the covariate domain), is generally somewhat more difficult to estimate well in practice, showing greater instability to choices such as starting solution for maximum likelihood estimation.
 The Constant parameterisation performs surprisingly well in estimating the omnidirectional return values distribution in some cases, but is generally very poor in estimating directional variation.

 Various choices of methods of inference are also available.
-Competing approaches include maximum (penalised) likelihood optimisation and Bayesian inference using Markov chain Monte Carlo sampling.
+Competing approaches include maximum (penalised) likelihood optimisation and Bayesian inference using Monte Carlo Markov chain sampling.
 It appears however that the major difference, in terms of practical value of inference, is not between frequentist and Bayesian paradigms but rather the advantage gained by exploiting knowledge of likelihood gradient and curvature.
-In addition, it appears that inference schemes which sample from a negative log likelihood surface randomly, rather that seeking its minimum deterministically, are more stable, and therefore more routinely implementable and useable.
-Moreover, Bayesian inference gives a more intuitive framework for statistical learning and communication of uncertainty, particularly to a non-specialist audience.
+In addition, two aspects give Bayesian inference a slight further advantage: (i) it appears that inference schemes which sample from a likelihood surface randomly, rather that seeking its minimum deterministically, are more stable, and therefore more routinely implementable and useable, and (ii) the computational efficiency of a "gradient-based" Bayesian inference (e.g. mMALA) in quantifying parameter estimates and their variability (evaluated in this work in terms of effective sample size per hour) is higher than that of the corresponding frequentist maximum penalised likelihood with bootstrapping inference.
+Moreover, Bayesian inference gives a more consistent procedure for statistical learning, and a more intuitive framework for communication of uncertainty, particularly to a non-specialist audience.